 If you experience any of these issues, we will come out to your home as soon as possible to remedy the problem.

 Common Ejector Pump Issues

-Don’t wait until your basement floor is a foot below water, call Lighten Up Electric and Plumbing today to protect your home from a costly basement flood!
+Don’t wait until your basement floor is a foot below water, call Lighten Up Plumbing, Heating, Cooling, and Electric today to protect your home from a costly basement flood!